 Midland Trail girls headed back to region round

-May 6—hico — Following a year on the shelf, the Midland Trail High softball team will once again make an appearance in the Region 3 tournament series next week.
+May 9—HICO — Following a year on the shelf, the Midland Trail High softball team will once again make an appearance in the Region 3 tournament series next week.

 And, head coach Candace Young says the No. 2 seed Patriots earned that region berth against James Monroe as the result of a "gritty" performance Wednesday against No. 1 Greenbrier West in the Class A Region 3, Section 2 championship.